-What’s the average pest controller salary? | Checkatrade
+Blog>Trade>Growing your trade business>What’s the average pest controller salary?

 What’s the average pest controller salary?

-Thinking about getting into pest control?
-An experienced professional looking to go self-employed?
-Run a pest control business and looking to expand?
+Are you an experienced professional looking to go self-employed?
+Or run a pest control business and looking to expand?

 Wherever you’re at in your journey into the trade, it can be useful to understand the average pest control salary.
-Luckily, we’ve put together a guide with all you need to know.

-Average pest control salary UK
+Average pest controller salary in the UK

 Pest control salaries in the UK range from £11,063 for an apprentice to £71,200 for a limited company owner.